Hardback • 128 Pages • Size: 260 × 220 × 17 mm

 Elizabeth Blackadder Prints

-DescriptionElizabeth Blackadder has been respected as a printmaker for over four decades and, during that time, has experimented with a range of diverse media including lithography, etching, aquatint, drypoint, woodcut and screenprint.
+DescriptionElizabeth Blackadder (1931-2021) was a highly respected printmaker for over four decades and during that time she experimented with a range of diverse media including lithography, etching, aquatint, drypoint, woodcut and screenprint.

-Her work is presented thematically and this approach reveals her constant interest in still-life composition, and her interpretations of the natural world, from landscapes to animals.
+The book presents her work thematically and this approach reveals her constant interest in still-life composition, and her interpretations of the natural world, from landscapes to animals.
 The broad chronological approach of the introductory essays charts her progress in printmaking.

-This book is the first to illustrate and catalogue every published print made by Blackadder from the 1950s to the present day.
+This book is the first to illustrate and catalogue every published print made by Blackadder from the 1950s to 2003.